Guide to Using Web Highlights for Online Text & Notes

 Find related highlights using Tags

-Now, let’s search for the “mental-health” tag we created earlier.
-When filter for the tag, our feed will refresh and filter to show only the pages/highlights where we used that tag.
+Now, let's search for the "mental-health" tag we created earlier.
+When we filter for the tag, our feed will refresh and show only the pages/highlights where we used that tag.
 This makes it really easy to find the information again.

-You can see that there are two highlight with the corresponding “mental-health” tag.
+You can see that there are two highlights with the corresponding "mental-health" tag.

 Page Filter